Mum of Cancer-stricken Child Pleads With Other Mums to Vaccinate Their Kids

 Her little girl, already battling cancer, got measles...

-Even though it’s 2018, there are still debates about vaccination and if it can cause autism.
+Even until now, there are still debates about vaccination and if it can cause autism.
 Some parents are so fearful of vaccinating their kids they’d rather send them to pox parties, instead.
 However, one thing is certain: vaccines, like measles vaccine for babies, prevent illness.
 It’s one thing to choose not to vaccinate your own children.
 But doing this can endanger the lives of others — as one mum of a cancer-stricken child has personally experienced.

 Please give your little ones the measles vaccine for babies, says mum

 US mum Nicole Stellon O’Donnell urged other parents on 21 November 2018 to vaccinate their kids.
 Her post on Twitter explains how her daughter, who had cancer, caught measles after coming into contact with an unvaccinated child.

 — Nicole Stellon O’Donnell (@SteamLaundry) November 21, 2018

 In her post, O’Donnell clarified that her daughter was unable to have a vaccination as chemotherapy crippled her immune system.

 The social issues of a cancer-stricken child getting measles